nullpointer-io/stablediffusion/README.md

 ```
 When prompted paste your user token created before.
 Don't be irritated when the pasted token is not visible on the command line.

-**Be warned for the initial run** of the script.
-Gigabytes of data will be downloaded at first.
+**Be warned:** For the initial run of the script gigabytes of data will be downloaded at first.
+Take the opportunity and drink some coffee in the meantime.

+### Mind the GPU RAM

 Based on your amount of GPU RAM there are to options to execute the script.